semaphoreP/codeastro/Day3/tutorial_doc/README.md

 Otherwise, copy and paste these lines to the top of `conf.py` and uncomment them.

-4. Change the `os.path.abspath('.')` part to point to the top level of the `tutorial_doc` directory (where `correlate.py` lives).
+4. Change the argument of `os.path.abspath('.')` to point to the top level of the `tutorial_doc` directory (where `correlate.py` lives).
 In this example that would be one level up in the directory struture from `conf.py`, which is